Viinixxs/Viinixxs/README.md

 • 𝐖on't initiate interaction first, unless i am feeling courageous.

 • 𝐂+h always okay even if not stated! (unless i am on dniuf/dniuc/dniuid) i have heavy cudcomf, and i'll always love some company.
 I don't talk often when sitting w someone, but idm getting whisps or if i feel like it i might start a convo.
-Will do the shaking head PT emote if i need to leave.
+Will do the shaking head PT emote if i need to leave. + i like cuddling ppl with c+h on their names.

 • 𝐒emi-verbal but will try my best to match your energy.